Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 to start the transaction.

-This section describes how to process a pre-authorization for an initial amount in
+Use the information in this section to process a pre-authorization for an initial amount in

 Standalone mode.
 A pre-authorization transaction places a temporary hold on the